David35478/Drole-market/README.md

 # 🔮 Drole Market

-**Drole Market** is a decentralized prediction market platform simulator (inspired by Polymarket).
+**Drole Market** is a decentralized prediction market platform simulator.
 It allows users to trade shares on the outcome of future events—ranging from Crypto and Politics to Sports and Pop Culture.

-Beyond standard trading, this project integrates **Google Gemini AI** to provide real-time sentiment analysis and market insights, giving traders an edge in understanding the "vibe" of a market.
+Beyond standard trading, this project integrates **AI** to provide real-time sentiment analysis and market insights, giving traders an edge in understanding the "vibe" of a market.

 ![Project Preview]